emqx/emqx-api-testsuite/README.md

 ## Prerequisites

-There are other ways but this is most convenient if you ask me.
+There are other ways but this is most convenient:

 * `docker` to run EMQX and katt
 * `jq` to evaluate results